 Finally, I love this little DIY.
 It’s so simple.
 Maybe it’s because they used PBR and Miller Light cans LOL!
 Oh and a PS here… their fig trees were the size of the Empire State Building.
 Ok… maybe not that big, but they were HUGE!
 I have some serious fig envy going on.

 And last but not least… overlooking Little Hunting Creek, which flows into the Potomac River.
 The Potomac River flows into the Chesapeake Bay.
-Which is why we need to cut down on the amount of pesticides and chemicals we use in our own homes and gardens, and practice more sustainable gardening.
-Because it will all come back to us on our dinner plate some day!
+Which is why we need to cut down on the number of pesticides and chemicals we use in our own homes and gardens and practice more sustainable gardening.
+Because it will all come back to us on our dinner plate someday!

 Love, hugs, and preserving our environment.HERE.